 The outcomes should be what the end client is measuring, not the visibility of its external resources.

 There were two questions around the future of contracting due to the April Off-Payroll working changes and the Covid-19 pandemic, particularly if we have a future epidemic to contend with.
-I am not sure that I can answer the pandemic issue, but in respect of private sector changes, it won’t spell the end of contracting.
+Not sure it is possible to answer the pandemic query, but in respect of private sector changes, it absolutely won’t spell the end of contracting.

 There will be many contractors who will see a worsening of their tax position and in some cases they will feel justifiably aggrieved at the way their end clients have approached the changes.

 There will be contractors who find themselves forced to take employed roles – and indeed, in some cases that will reflect the reality of the situation – and some will be engaged by umbrella companies.
 However, the UK economy is built upon a flexible labour force and small business, so freelancers will still be required in large numbers, if not the volume we have seen in recent years.

 Moreover, if the experience of legislative changes in the self-employment market is anything to go by, the initial knee jerk reactions begin to be reversed when engagers realise that their competitiveness is being hit by an overly risk averse approach.
 There is certainly anecdotal evidence to suggest that by the end of 2022, we were beginning to see greater engagement with the legislation from end clients seeking to attract and retain the best contractor talent.

 This point feeds into the answer to one question which anticipated that end clients would simply stop engaging contractors and had HMRC foreseen a reduction in contracting which might ultimately result in less tax being recovered from the freelance population?